knaidu/problem-solving/hash_tables/longest_contained_range.md

 - Process the elements into a hash
 - Pick each element from the array and expand in both directions until we cannot find it in the hash table
-- As these elements are found in the has table remove them
+- As these elements are found in the hash table remove them
-- Keep track of max size of subarray seen so far
+- Keep track of max size of sub-array seen so far

 ## Code
 ```ruby